RandomizerAi/randomizer-contract/README.md

 ## Beacon node

 The beacon node server is located in `beacon/start.eth.js`.
-This script loads all private keys defined as `SIGNER_1`, `SIGNER_2` etc in the root `.env` file and immediately signs & submits new random requests for the configured beacons.
+This application loads all private keys defined as `SIGNER_1`, `SIGNER_2` etc in the root `.env` file and immediately signs & submits new random requests for the configured beacons.
 In production only 1 signer is used per node server seeing as all nodes are operated by independent parties.

 ## External functions